 Things to Do in Lyon in Winter (On a Map!)

 If you’re looking for the best places to stay in Lyon, here are some of our top picks!

-Did we miss any of the best things to do in Lyon in winter?
+Did I miss any of the best things to do in Lyon in winter?
 Let us know your favorite Lyon winter activities and sights below!

 More Lyon Travel Guides

 - 2 days in Lyon